Dan1618/panel/README.md

 2. npm install in server folder
-3. run server.js as following: (with inspector and nodemon globally installed) node-inspector --web-port=5959 & nodemon --debug server.js (flag --web-port=5959 changes default node-inspector port, sometimes yo have to run this command with --harmony flag if you get strict mode error)
+3. run server.js as following: (with inspector and nodemon globally installed) node-inspector --web-port=5959 & nodemon --debug server.js (flag --web-port=5959 changes default node-inspector port, sometimes you have to run this command with --harmony flag if you get strict mode error)